Seeking to explain thermodynamics based on moving and interacting atoms

-dUbody + dUmedium = 0 total energy inside the isolated vessel is constant
+dUbody + dUmedium = 0 — total energy is constant

-dVbody + dVmedium = 0 total volume inside the isolated vessel is constant
+dVbody + dVmedium = 0 — total volume is constant

-dSbody + dSmedium ≥ 0 total entropy inside the isolated vessel increases to a maximum
+dSbody + dSmedium ≥ 0 — total entropy increases to a maximum at equilibrium

 Because the medium remains fully equilibrated throughout and all its interactions with the body are reversible: